datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 *** =hint
 - Here `d` should be `{'variable':'Year','value':'Income'}`.
-- You don't need to change the code we provide for you.
+- You don't need to change the code we provided for you.

 *** =pre_exercise_code
 ```{python}